 Funeral Directors may obtain information regarding a case in OCME’s custody here: www.nyc.gov/fdportal (use NYC ID to login).

 Behavioral Health Resource

-The Department of Health and Human Services (HHS) Assistant Secretary for Preparedness and Response (ASPR)’s Healthcare and Public Health Sector released a COVID-19 update yesterday that included behavioral health resources.
+The Department of Health and Human Services (HHS) Assistant Secretary for Preparedness and Response (ASPR)’s Healthcare and Public Health Sector released a COVID-19 update on May 7 that included behavioral health resources.
 The current pandemic can cause high levels of stress and anxiety, especially in the mortuary fields.
 This resource provides guidance on managing stress among mortuary and death care workers during the COVID-19 pandemic.